rajivsam/KMDS/README.md

 * **Natural Language Ingestion:** Describe insights in plain English for automatic logging to your ontology graph.
 * **Semantic Vector Search:** Build high-performance local vector indices for querying analytical findings.
 * **LLM Search Orchestration:** Use Ollama-powered, intelligent routing for complex knowledge queries.
+* __Enterprise Ready__: KMDS is meant to be used within a git repository.
+It inherits the security context of the repository it is used with.
+Please see [this document](example_documentation/kmds_enterprise_use.md)

 ---